codestation/qcma/README.md

 * Basic metadata for single songs (album, artist, title, cover art).
 * Basic metadata for videos (duration, dimensions, thumbnail).
 * Basic metadata for photos (dimensions, thumbnails).
+* Simple backup browser: view and delete the backups on your PC without a Vita.
 * Easy wireless pairing (show PIN to the user when a Vita is detected).
 * Ability to restart the connection if the Vita is reconnected.